dward330/DLogger/README.md

 Derrick Kyle Ward's Asynchronous Logging Framework.

 * **Purpose**:
-  * Allows user to asynchronously Log Messages of different severities, from different threads, to a single log file.
+  * Allows user to asynchronously Log Messages of different severity, from different threads, to a single log file.

 * **Why was this developed**:
   * This was my first stab at trying to develop a useful framework/library that can be used for any application.